zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Open eyes in the masine, and at the time of the spouses (default In the eye) color of the soil.
 Neelcolor, yellowcolor, redcolor, blackcolor, Suduranu, where the eye loam is located, it will be colored.
-Split Dhikumblack “Umma” is like blue-like.
+Split Dhikumblack "Umma" is like blue-like.
 It is yellowing out.
 Goldvanu The well-dipped feces will be in the kindergartener.
 The two spheres of the eyes of the spheres Reduwen.
 Was well as Reduwannahu.
 Believing blackened.
 Indiagopaka Names Like the color of the type.
 The middle is blackened.
 Maatwurk Black Painted Non